BlueByteSystemsInc/PDMShell/src/UNTIL.md

 For file data card variables, the `.@` suffix is required when reading the file `@` tab, for example `$(Description.@)`.
 Bracketed text is literal and is not evaluated as a PDM variable.

+When `until` waits on a PDM variable, PDMShell evaluates the variable each time the command checks the condition.
+This lets the condition detect a variable that changes while the command is waiting.

+In the visual editor and in [`runscript`](RUNSCRIPT.md), `until -conditions` is preserved until the `until` command runs.
+Target parameters such as `-filePath "$localPath"` are still resolved for the current file or folder.

 ## Arithmetic Comparisons
 Numeric expressions can be used on either side of a comparison.